0x16000/Beleza/README.md

 4) Don't share your output of this software to anyone, for your own safety.

 # Note
-This is a tuned-down and **generally** safe to use version of this Software, i'm still thinking about releasing the original (harmful).
+This is a tuned-down and **generally** safe to use version of this Software, i'm still thinking about releasing the original containing the exploit.